davidamdev/MVC-EzE-T/README.md

 1. #### Create a new project

-   - Run `dotnet new mvc -o OnlyBoards.Core` in your previously opened command prompt.
+   - Run `dotnet new mvc -o OnlyBoards` in your previously opened command prompt.

 2. #### Install dependencies

-   - Change directory to OnlyBoards.Core: `cd OnlyBoards.Core`
+   - Change directory to OnlyBoards.Core: `cd OnlyBoards`

    - Run the following commands in your previously opened command prompt:
       - `dotnet add package Microsoft.VisualStudio.Web.CodeGeneration.Design`